Pure-D/code-d/docs/hello-world.md

 ### Opening a Workspace

+code-d works best when folders are opened.

+For a simple project open a normal folder using the `Open Folder...` button.

-To start with code-d you best want to open a folder to work in.
-It's best if you select an empty folder for each project you are going to create.
-You can add multiple folders to your workspace in VSCode using `File -> Add Folder to Workspace...` too.
+It's possible to add multiple folders to the workspace in VSCode using `File -> Add Folder to Workspace...`.

-For a simple project opening a normal folder using the `Open Folder...` button is good enough.

 Click `File -> Open Folder...` or `Ctrl-Shift-P -> Open Folder...` to open an empty folder as workspace for your project.